deanacus/template/README.md

 ## Further Documentation

-A list of places to find further documentation related to the project.
-This may include things like:
+Detailed documentation can be found on [Confluence][confluence]:

+* Enterprise Architecture
-* Architecture (enteprise or project related)
+* Project Architecture
-* Technical documentation
+* Project Guidelines

 ## Branching Strategy

 Please don't work directly on master.
 Use a topic branch appropriate for the type of work you are doing.
+Refer the the [branching strategy][branch] for this.
-Our branching strategy and guidelines are documented in [CONTRIBUTING.md][contributing].
+More detailed guidelines are documented in [CONTRIBUTING.md][contributing].

 ## Deployment